How To Love Yourself: Try Being Okay With Yourself First

 • “Even though I have a big nose, nevertheless, I am worthy of love.”

-• “Even though I don’t feel good about myself right now, nevertheless, I deserve to feel at peace with myself.”
+• “Even though I don’t feel good about myself right now, nevertheless, I deserve to feel at peace.”

 Learning to be okay with yourself, and perhaps even loving yourself mentally, is a lifelong journey.

-My hope is that with time, you’ll be able to view yourself the same way many people probably already view you – as a worthwhile person, who is deserving of love and belonging.
+My hope is that with time, you’ll be able to view yourself the same way that everyone else already views you – as a worthwhile person, who is deserving of love and belonging.

 Hi!
 I'm Paige